cfpb/design-manual/global-elements/global-elements.md

 ---
 layout: page
-title:  Global Elements
+title:  Global elements
-category: Global Elements
+category: Global elements
 ---

-### Intro for global elements section probably referencing the CFPB's [Capital Framework](https://cfpb.github.io/capital-framework/), a set of front-end components built by in-house designers and developers to help us create visually-consistent web products as easily as possible.
+### Our Global elements section contains guidelines for using the CFPB's [Capital Framework](https://cfpb.github.io/capital-framework/), a set of front-end components built by in-house designers and developers to help us create visually-consistent web products as easily as possible.